Features

 For every directory you monitor, you can specify which types of changes you are interested in.
 When a change occurs, you can either have an event logged to the event log (and subsequently receive an alert) and/or log the change to the EventSentry database.

-More details on file monitoring
+More details on file integrity monitoring (FIM)

 The application scheduler allows you to extend EventSentry’s functionality, by integrating your own applications and/or scripts (e.g. batch files, Powershell, VBScripts, Perl Scripts) into EventSentry.
 Scripts can be embedded into the EventSentry configuration, integrating the deployment of scripts into EventSentry’s update process.
 Your scripts can be scheduled to run at fixed intervals or specific times.
 Output from command-line scripts can be captured by EventSentry and sent directly to a notification, such as email.
 This makes troubleshooting failed scripts easy, since any debug output is immediately captured and available to the reviewer.

-Software & Hardware Inventory
+Software, Browser Inventory, Patch & Hardware Inventory

 EventSentry also captures basic hardware information, including OS Version, OS features as well as hardware (installed memory, NICs, disk controllers) and more.

-More details on software & hardware inventory
+More details on software, patch & hardware inventory

 Uptime Monitoring